Yuma Proving Ground Continues Area's Army History

 Desert natural environment testing takes place at Yuma Proving Ground’s Yuma Test Center, with cold weather testing taking place at the Cold Regions Test Center, Alaska, and tropic testing at the Tropic Regions Test Center, which operates in Hawaii, Panama, Suriname, and other tropic areas.
 Realistic natural environment testing ensures that American military equipment performs as advertised, wherever deployed around the world.

-As one of the geographically largest military installations in the western world, Yuma Proving Ground’s over-75-year history has witnessed a huge and varied workload.
+As one of the geographically largest military installations in the western world, Yuma Proving Ground’s 80-year history has witnessed a huge and varied workload.
 Today’s mission, as throughout its history, is to ensure that weapon systems and equipment issued to American Soldiers function safely and as intended -- all the time, without fail.
 This workload directly contributes to America’s national defense, a source of intense pride for each of the over 2300 Yuma County residents who work at the proving ground.